 - the person slides off the bed onto the bedside commode and can then be left in private to use the commode and, if they are able, to clean themselves and transfer back to the bed

 - if they can do this, it will return some person’s dignity and the feeling of being helpless and so dependent on others

 - because the bedside commode has armrests that you can hold onto, it means that persons with limited strength, balance or mobility can feel more confident going to the toilet, as the chance of falling is reduced

 - the fact that when seated on the bedside commode you have the armrests on either side and the backrest behind and there is a feeling of being supported and surrounded (on three sides) which there is not on a conventional toilet, which also may help the person to feel more comfortable and sure of themselves

 - after a period of time of using a bedside commode it is not unreasonable to suggest that a person may increase in confidence in other activities as a result of being able to do a little more by themselves than before – there is no guarantee, but everything builds in little steps

-- a but a few bedside commodes come with adjustable height legs which allows the user to adjust the heigh to their own body
+- the majority of bedside commodes come with adjustable height legs which allows the user to adjust the height to their own body

 - the height can also be adjusted to raise the level of the seat, and so relieving issues for individuals who have problems bending to sit or to stand